I love this place already

 Now, we would need to proceed to the Laos border, and immigrate into that country.
 Immigration is located about 1/4 mile from China, so our trip was short, and quick.
 Processing of Immigration was also quite fast, and within 25 minutes, I was out the door of the immigration

 The Laos customs office is located about 10 miles from the Immigration station.
 So, we were told to meet our Laos guide at the customs office, 10 miles away.
 We’d need to travel through some new road construction to make it to Customs, but first, we’d need to complete our immigration paperwork.

-As it turns out, the road between these two places is being built, so there were big trucks everywhere, and the entire duration of the road to the customs office was unpaved, dirt road.
+As it turns out, the road between these two places is just now being built, so there were large construction vehicles just about everywhere, and the entire duration of the road to the customs office was unpaved, dirt road.

 We arrived at the customs office to a pleasant surprise.
-It seems that our Guide, Pong had filled out the customs paperwork, and we were told that all was in order, and we could proceed.
+It seems that our Guide, Pong had already filled out the customs paperwork, and we were told that “all was in order, and we could proceed”.
 So, we traveled another 10 miles to our lunch stop.

 It was going to take a while to make our food, so i took a look around.

 Across the street from the restaurant was a hair cutter who was open for business.
 I thought that as a way to try to stem the high temperatures, I’d remove a bit more of my hair.
-So I decided to get my hair cut, so that I looked presentable when I arrived in Bangkok.
+So I decided to get my hair cut, ensuring that I looked presentable when I arrived in Bangkok.
 I had to wait about 25-30 minutes for the barber to finish with two other customers, then it was my time in the chair.

 He did not speak English, so I typed into the translation app on my iPhone that I wanted it cut medium to short, with the same length all around.
 He did a great job, but neglected to cut the top areas.
 So, I motioned that I wanted them cut, and he didn’t understand.
 Eventually, he showed me a photo of someone with short hair, and I said, yes, that’s it.

 So, he got another clipper and started on my head.
 After moving the clipper 4″, it was obvious that he was planning on shaving my head, which was not what I had asked for, and not what I wanted.
 So, with a stripe up one side of my head, I decided that let him cut the whole cue-ball short.
 Which is what he did.

 In the end, he said that he was sorry that he misunderstood my request, and charged me 20,000 Kip, the local currency.
 This amounts to about $2.20 USD.
 A fair amount it seems.